-“Ode to a Bar of Soap”
+From “Ode to a Bar of Soap”

-The poignancy of things, perhaps not physically small but consequentially meaningless reminds me of Polish poet Wislawa Syzborska’s poem about the importance of microcosmos, the tiny things we cannot even see but which determine our life.
+The poignancy of things, perhaps not physically small but consequentially meaningless, reminds me of Polish poet Wislawa Syzborska’s poem about the importance of microcosmos, the tiny things that we cannot even see but that determine our life.

 My feet were